 2.0.0-beta2 provides a new Docker container dedicated to the Health and Engineering Dashboards:

-No configuration is required other than assigning the correct roles to users/groups to allow them to access the application data they need - this is explained in AIP Console - 2.x - Initial configuration.
+No configuration is required other than assigning the correct roles to users/groups to allow them to access the application data they need - this is explained in Configure authentication and roles using Keycloak - v.
+2.x.
 Access to the Dashboards is exactly as in v.
 1.x:

 Technical notes about embedded Dashboards